 The Croydon Boy books

-In this unique series, Peter Saunders blends sociological research with social history and some personal experiences to reflect on how social change in Britain has affected all our lives.
+In these books, Peter Saunders blends sociological research with social history and some personal experiences to reflect on how social change in Britain has affected our lives.

 CROYDON BOY: Growing up in post-war Britain